 - Change the size of the field on the right: - 1.
 With the Field tool still selected, click anywhere within the card's right field to select the field. - 2.
-Drag the lower right corner of the field to the left to make the field narrower.
+Drag the lower-right corner of that field toward the left side of the card to make the field narrower.

-Make it about 1/3 the width that it is now.
+Make it about one-third the width that it is now.